Robbery Laws in California – Penal Code 211 PC

 If you're charged with robbery, you may get a probation sentence if your attorney can convince the prosecutors to lessen the charge or even persuade a judge to lessen the charge.

-To do this, some of the factors being used are that you don't have any prior robberies on your record or prior strikes on your record.
+Some of the factors being used are that you don't have any prior robberies or prior strikes on your record.
 Also, if you did not use a gun, that would undoubtedly be a factor in your favor.

 If you didn't use any weapon, that would be a factor in your favor.
 So, it just depends on the facts and circumstances surrounding your case whether or not you're facing prison time versus a probation sentence where you could be facing anywhere from no time in jail up to a year in the county jail.